mtmk/mtmk.github.io/_hugo_site/content/post/switch_to_hugo.md

 All the source is available in [my GitHub Pages repo](https://github.com/mtmk/mtmk.github.io/tree/master/_hugo_site).
 Feel free to compy and experiment with it.

-Finally this is how you would generate and publish your site (also not to myself)
+Finally this is how you would generate and publish your site (also note to myself)

 {{< highlight bash >}}
   git clone mtmk.github.io